GrifP/abolishing-the-university/README.md

 # Abolishing the University

-Can the university serve as the basis for social transformation?

-Should we work to abolish the university as it currently exists?
+Should and can we work to abolish the university as it currently exists?

-What can you organize locally for activist study?
+How can we create spaces for collective study?

 This five-part course presents a series of freely accessible works that examine universities from an abolitionist perspective, followed by a number of discussion and reflection questions.
 Each module is designed to be engaged first alone (approx. 2-3 hours/week), and then in a weekly reading group following the learning circle format.
 For more about setting up a learning circle, visit [p2pu.org](https://p2pu.org).